derrick1451/Search_app/README.md

 Link to live demo[coming soon]()

-**Note: Unfortunately, it wasn't possible to deploy on Heroku as they ended the free tier.
-So, I had to deploy on Render.**
+**Note: Unfortunately, it wasn't possible to deploy on Heroku or Render as they ended the free tier**

-Note 2: On the free tier, Render keeps the server sleeping while there's no requests, so it might take a little bit long to access the app.

 ## Getting Started